starling021/ehtools/README.md

 Also, we do not recommend to change the source code of ehtools because it is very complex and you can mess up something and disrupt the framework!

-    INFO: We do not recommend to change ehtools source code because you can disrupt framework!
+    We do not recommend to change ehtools source code because you can disrupt framework!

 ***